bcorporaal/Toko/functions.md

 ### Camera

-Maps world coordinates onto the canvas, fitting a focus area into the view — handy for panning/zooming around large canvases.
+Maps world coordinates onto the canvas, fitting a focus area into the view.
+Handy for panning/zooming around large canvases.

 ```javascript
 // Create a camera for the current canvas